zjcz/zjcz.github.io/_posts/2023-08-17-deploy-react-app-to-github-pages.md

 This will build the app and push the static files to the gh-pages branch on GitHub.
 It will also set the relevent GitHub Pages settings for you.
 To view these settings, go to the settings page of your GitHub repository and select the Pages option under Code and automation.
 The Source is set to "Deploy from a branch" and the branch will be set to our new "gh-pages".

-Everytime you want to deploy your site simply run the `npm run deploy` command.
+Everytime you want to deploy your site to GitHub Pages simply run the `npm run deploy` command.

 ## Using GitHub Actions